What Repentance Means

 Why is it impossible for the natural man to understand the things of God?

-Ephesians 2:1–3 will give us a suggestion:
+Ephesians 2:1–3 will give us the reason.

 What does Jesus mean by death?